Queer archaeology: Feminist archaeology

 The first of the three that appeared was feminist archaeology, because of the symbiosis with all the feminist movements that emerged during the 20th century throughout Europe and the United States.
 This had the merit, for the first time, to criticize and question the practice of bringing current values (regarding gender roles) to the past, both consciously and unconsciously, in archaeological researches.
 Furthermore, feminist archaeologies tend to try to answer questions such as: has gender inequality always existed or is it a historical product?
 Or, more broadly, are social inequality and exploitation inherent to humanity or are they the result of historical transformations?

 Gender archaeology

 Gender archaeology appears as a reaction to the previous approach and focuses on offering information on gender, without other political connotations.
 Also, sometimes, this is disconnected from the initial feminist approach, offering more freedom when making interpretations.

 Gender and feminist archeology are sometimes used synonymously, reversed in their meanings, or studied together.
 This means that the difference between the two is, many times, not defined and conditioned by the opinion of each archaeologist.

+Transgender archaeology

+Transgender archaeology falls in the Queer Archaeology umbrella but largely focuses on challenging dominate views of binary sex, gender, and expression in the past.
+It highlights intersectionality rather than gender and sex binaries.